 25. Salvador Dali

 Speaking of artists, Spain also produced the leading artist of the surrealist movement.
 Born in Figueres in 1904, Dali messed with reality with works such as his famous melting clocks.
-He was famously eccentric with flamboyant ways and his signature moustache.
+He was famously eccentric with flamboyant ways and his signature mustache.
 Don’t miss the fantastic Dali museum in Figueres.

 26. Civil War

-Spain’s Civil War took place between 1936 and 1939 and has had a huge impact on Spanish culture and life.
+Spain’s Civil War took place between 1936 and 1939 and had a huge impact on Spanish culture and life.
 It resulted in Franco becoming Spain’s leader and he was in place until 1975.
-The republican side of the war was famously supported by many artists who later used the war and its effects in their art including Ernest Hemingway and George Orwell.
+The Republican side of the war was famously supported by many artists who later used the war and its effects in their art including Ernest Hemingway and George Orwell.

 27. Catedral de Sevilla